Oma's Bavarian Braised Cabbage (Weisskraut)

 Ingredients:

-- 1 tablespoon white wine vinegar (to taste, optional)
+• 1 tablespoon (15 milliliters) white wine vinegar

 Instructions:

-- Stir in the sugar and part of the shredded cabbage.
+2. Stir in the sugar and the shredded cabbage.
 Continue to sauté over medium heat until some of the cabbage is browned as well.

-- Add the remaining cabbage, garlic, caraway seeds, and broth.
-Stir to scrape up any browned bits at the bottom of the pan.
+3. Add the garlic, caraway seeds, and broth.
+Stir to scrape up any browned bits at the bottom of the skillet.
 Season with salt and pepper.

-- Bring to boil and lower temperature.
-Cover and simmer on low heat for about ½ hour or until cabbage is tender, stirring occasionally and adding extra broth or water if needed.
+4. Bring to a boil and reduce the heat to low.
+Cover and simmer for about a ½ hour, or until the cabbage is tender, stirring occasionally and adding extra broth or water if needed.

 Notes/Hints: